-We love a glass of fruity sangria here at Honeycombers Hong Kong, so we sent seasoned drinker (and former resident of Valladolid) Jo Robinson out to find her top picks in the city
+We love a tipple after-work and on the weekend, but finding good sangria in Hong Kong can be a bit tricky.
+So, we sent seasoned sangria drinker (and former resident of Valladolid, Spain) Jo Robinson out to find her top picks in the city

 From the best Chinese restaurants to the most beloved halal restaurants in Hong Kong, one of the best things about living in The 852 is access to all of the different cultures and communities who call the city home.
 While Spain may be over 6000 miles away, you’re never far from a pitcher of tasty sangria in Hong Kong, so we’ve rounded up a few of the best places to enjoy the Spanish tipple, most of which include it on their daily happy hours – what are you waiting for?

 Sangria in Hong Kong that you should try